What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Constraints from Gravitational Waves

 \subsection{Reheating Imprints on the GW Spectrum}

-The relic GW spectrum spans a vast range, from $f \sim 10^{-18}$ Hz up to GHz frequencies, corresponding to tensor mode reentry across all cosmic epochs.
-The redshifted present-day spectrum can be approximately written as:
+The relic gravitational-wave (GW) spectrum spans a wide range of frequencies, from $f \sim 10^{-18}$ Hz up to GHz scales, corresponding to tensor modes re-entering the horizon across different cosmic epochs.
+The present-day spectrum can be approximately expressed as:

 where $f_* \simeq 1.5 \times 10^{-17}$ Hz is the CMB pivot frequency, and $n_t \approx -r/8$ under the slow-roll consistency relation.
-However, this relation may receive scale-dependent corrections due to running of slow-roll parameters, necessitating analysis over wide frequency baselines.
+This relation may, however, receive scale-dependent corrections due to higher-order slow-roll effects, particularly when extrapolated over wide frequency baselines.

+Throughout this work, the quoted values of $T_{\rm reh}$ correspond to benchmark estimates obtained in the instantaneous-reheating limit.
+In a more general scenario where reheating is prolonged and characterized by an effective equation-of-state parameter $w_{\rm reh}$, both the characteristic turnover frequency and the high-frequency slope of the GW spectrum would be modified.
+The quoted values should therefore be interpreted as reference scales for model comparison rather than precise determinations of the reheating history.

-During reheating, the universe is dominated by an effective fluid characterized by an equation-of-state parameter $w_{\rm reh}$.
-Tensor modes that re-enter the horizon in this epoch undergo evolution determined by:
+During reheating, the expansion of the Universe is governed by an effective fluid with equation-of-state parameter $w_{\rm reh}$.
+Tensor modes re-entering the horizon during this epoch evolve according to

-which implies a blue-tilted spectrum for $w_{\rm reh} > 1/3$, enhancing power at $f \gtrsim 10^{-2}$ Hz.
-This renders such scenarios highly promising for detection via space- and atom-based GW detectors.
-On the other hand, models with extended reheating ($w_{\rm reh} < 1/3$) exhibit suppressed high-frequency power, potentially evading detection despite sizable $r$ values \cite{Kuroyanagi:2014nba}
+implying a blue-tilted spectrum for $w_{\rm reh} > 1/3$, which enhances the GW amplitude at high frequencies ($f \gtrsim 10^{-2}$ Hz).
+Such scenarios are therefore promising targets for future space-based and atom-interferometer GW detectors.
+Conversely, extended reheating phases with $w_{\rm reh} < 1/3$ lead to a suppression of high-frequency power, potentially rendering the signal undetectable even for moderately large values of $r$ \cite{Kuroyanagi:2014nba}.